jpino/dotfiles/README.md

 make all
 ```

 If everyting went smooth it means the errors didn't reach the surface.
 That is a victory.
-Many things will be broker although not beyond repair.
+Many things will be broken although not beyond repair.
 The fun begins now.